sildar/potara/README.md

 # Install

+## The easy way

-You can install most python dependencies with pip
+You should be able to install potara and its dependencies with pip

 ```
-$ pip install -r requirements.txt
+pip install potara
 ```

+You can also clone this repo and use the requirements.txt file to install dependencies

+## further requirements

 You will also need GLPK, which is used to obtain an optimal summary (example for Debian-based distro)